-Profile of SEN 2017-2018
+Profile of SEN 2019-20

-During the academic year 2017-2018 we had 31 children on our Special Educational Needs (SEN) register which was around 7.2 % of our school population.
-Nationally, around 15% children are currently identified with SEN (source- SEN analysis: A summary of data sources updated May 2016).
-In our school, 5 children have Education, Health and Care Plans (EHCPs) or statements and drafts are being produced at County level for a further 4 children.
-We had 9 children with a diagnosis of Autistic Spectrum Disorder who were supported by the County Inclusive support team.
+This year was an exceptional year due to the COVID 19 lockdown.
+Due to this lock down we do not have full attainment data for our children.
+During the academic year 2019-2020 we had 94 children on our Special Educational Needs (SEN) register which was around 23% of our school population.
+Nationally, around 18% children are currently identified with SEN. This year our school population includes 11.1% who are Decile 2 of the Income Deprivation Affecting Children Index.
+The percentage in that Decile for the Local Authority as a whole is 9.2%.
+We have a significantly larger number of children for whom poverty is a real life issue than many other schools in the area.
+In our school, 8 children have Education, Health and Care Plans (EHCPs) and drafts are being produced at County level for a further 2 children.
+We have 9 children with a diagnosis of Autistic Spectrum Disorder who were supported by the County Inclusive support team.
 The support given ranges from fortnightly consultations for a child with an EHCP to targeted support around areas such transition.
 Each child's support is arranged in consultation with the SENCO.
 The types of special need our children have, listed under the broad categories of SEN as defined in the 2014 Code of Practice, include: